Chemical proteomics approaches for identifying the cellular targets of natural products

 Deconvoluting the mode of action of natural products and drugs remains one of the biggest challenges in chemistry and biology today.
 Chemical proteomics is a growing area of chemical biology that seeks to design small molecule probes to understand protein function.
 In the context of natural products, chemical proteomics can be used to identify the protein binding partners or targets of small molecules in live cells.
 Here, we highlight recent examples of chemical probes based on natural products and their application for target identification.
 The review focuses on probes that can be covalently linked to their target proteins (either via intrinsic chemical reactivity or via the introduction of photocrosslinkers), and can be applied “in situ” – in living systems rather than cell lysates.
 We also focus here on strategies that employ a click reaction, the copper-catalysed azide–alkyne cycloaddition reaction (CuAAC), to allow minimal functionalisation of natural product scaffolds with an alkyne or azide tag.
 We also discuss ‘competitive mode’ approaches that screen for natural products that compete with a well-characterised chemical probe for binding to a particular set of protein targets.
 Fuelled by advances in mass spectrometry instrumentation and bioinformatics, many modern strategies are now embracing quantitative proteomics to help define the true interacting partners of probes, and we highlight the opportunities this rapidly evolving technology provides in chemical proteomics.
 Finally, some of the limitations and challenges of chemical proteomics approaches are discussed.

-- This article is part of the themed collection: Strategies for Cellular Target Identification of Natural Products
+- This article is part of the themed collections: Bioorthogonal and click chemistry: Celebrating the 2022 Nobel Prize in Chemistry and Strategies for Cellular Target Identification of Natural Products